dreger/kqdreger.com/_src/_posts/2013-09-04-unlimited-data-and-upgrading-my-phone.md

 layout: post
 ---

 I'm one of the few lucky Verizon customers who still has an unlimited data plan.
-However, as I begin to look at possible upgrades for my three year old iPhone 4, I find myself in the predicament of getting an upgrade without being forced into a capped data plan.
+However, as I begin to look at possible upgrades for my three-year-old iPhone 4, I find myself in the predicament of getting an upgrade without being forced into a capped data plan.

 Unfortunately, people in my situation only have two real options: